ulfalizer/Kconfiglib/README.rst

 bundled scripts are implemented on top of it.
 Implementing your own scripts should be relatively easy, if needed.

-The `Zephyr <https://www.zephyrproject.org/>`_ project uses Kconfiglib exclusively, with lots of small helper scripts in other projects.
+Kconfiglib is used exclusively by e.g. the `Zephyr <https://www.zephyrproject.org/>`_ and `ACRN <https://projectacrn.org/>`_ projects.
+It is also used for many small helper scripts in various projects.

 Since Kconfiglib is based around a library, it can be used e.g. to generate a `Kconfig cross-reference <https://docs.zephyrproject.org/latest/reference/kconfig/index.html>`_ (note: heavy page),